releng-tool/releng-tool-docs/content/guides/tips/alternative-extensions.md

 a future release.
 :::
 :::{deprecated} 2.2
-Extensionless configurations/scripts are no longer recommended and may be removed in a future release.
+Extensionless configurations/scripts are no longer recommended and will be removed in a future release.
 :::
 :::{versionchanged} 2.2